10 Ways to Boost Compliance in Your Firm

 Avoid repeating mistakes by tweaking or rewriting the rules when you need to.

-9. Regularly monitor and review
+9. Regularly monitor & review

 Gaps and new vulnerabilities can emerge as firms grow, expand, and merge with others.
-TalkTalk's huge data breach in 2015 was largely resulted from failing to plug weaknesses in Tiscali's website post-merger, giving hackers an easy route in.
+TalkTalk's huge data breach in 2015 largely resulted from failing to plug weaknesses in Tiscali's website post-merger, giving hackers an easy route in.

 10. Continuously improve